wojtekjs/eslint-plugin-i18n-yaml/README.md

 **Notes**

-- **Array length parity** is only checked if _all_ locales use a sequence at that path.
-If some locales use a scalar/mapping there, only **type parity** is flagged.
-This is to reduce noise when fixing errors.
 - Paths are joined with `"."`.
 Keys containing literal dots are ambiguous and **cannot** be ignored with `ignoredKeys`.
 Avoid using them as they can have unintended consequences.
 - For best results, pair with [`eslint-plugin-yml`](https://ota-meshi.github.io/eslint-plugin-yml/) key-naming rules to prevent dots in keys, avoiding path ambiguity.